Written By: Bob Colling

 After the match, Truth celebrates his win.
 Tenay mentions that Truth is the first black man to win the NWA Heavyweight Championship.

 Ricky Steamboat makes his way down to the ring and calls Apolo out to talk to him.
 Apolo comes out to a course of boos.
 Steamboat says he may have made a mistake giving Truth a title shot over Apolo.
 Steamboat repeats his line, twice calling Apolo “a maniac”.
 Steamboat says that Apolo has earned a title shot and he will get one.
 Jeff Jarrett cuts him off and isn’t happy with that statement.
 Jarrett says that the past seven weeks he has been waiting patiently for his shot.
 Jarrett says he is a victim of “reverse discrimination”.
-Jarrett says if he were a minority he would be given a title shot.
-Steamboat announces that tonight their will be a number one contenders match where if Apolo beats Jarrett he will get a title shot.
+Jarrett says if he were a minority, he would be given a title shot.
+Steamboat announces that tonight there will be a number one contenders match where if Apolo beats Jarrett he will get a title shot.
 If Jarrett beats Apolo, he will get The Truth.
 Steamboat says he will be the special referee and he will be calling the match right down the middle.

 Disco Inferno makes his way out for Jive Talking.
 Inferno doesn’t appreciate not having a fancy set up like he had previously.
 The Dupp Brothers cut Inferno off and introduce themselves.
 Bo Dupp introduces the “Dupp Cup Invitational”.
 Bo says that their Dupp Cup Invitational will become the new hardcore division in NWA-TNA since Ricky Steamboat said they could do anything.
 Stan says you need to win ten points to win the match.
 The points system goes like this.